Acacia murrayana: Distribution

 It is widespread throughout Australia's arid zone, occurring on sand ridges and in disturbed areas.
 In Western Australia it has a scattered distribution throughout the Pilbara, Gascoyne, Mid West, northern Wheatbelt and Goldfields-Esperance regions where it is commonly situated on sandplains, sand dunes and along creek-lines growing in sandy soils.
 The range of the tree extends from around Shark Bay and North West Cape in the west to the east through northern South Australia and the interior of the Northern Territory to the western edge of the Great Dividing Range around Mitchell in Queensland and Narrabri in New South Wales where it is usually part of mulga or spinifex communities.

 Uses

 Most Acacia seeds are highly nutritious with an established history of traditional use by Aboriginal Australians.
 Because of this, Acacia species have been explored as a neglected and underutilized crop that could be used to improve food security in developing countries.
 A. murrayana has been suggested to be one of the most promising species for this purpose.
-Seeds contain around 26% protein, 26% carbohydrate, 32% fiber, and 9% fat and have a low glycemic index.
+Seeds contain around 26% protein, 26% carbohydrate, 32% fibre, and 9% fat and have a low glycaemic index.

-Seeds and gum of the plant is a food source for Central Australian Aboriginae.
-Seeds can be ground to make a flour that can be used as a flavoring in desserts, a nutritious supplement in breads and pastries, or for a caffeine-free coffee alternative.
+Seeds and gum of the plant is a food source for Central Australian Aboriginal people.
+Seeds can be ground to make a flour that can be used as a flavouring in desserts, a nutritious supplement in breads and pastries, or for a caffeine-free coffee alternative.

 The bark of all Acacia species are high in tannins, making them useful for dyeing.